Questions I’ve been asked:

 How do you get inspired to write?

 I LOVE writing with a capital L. I’ve always told and written stories from as young as I can remember.
 I was just too busy singing opera for many years to think about publishing a novel.
 I guess now it’s time.
 Inspiration comes from everywhere.
 Sometimes, I read something, sometimes, I experience something myself, and sometimes, I hear snippets of conversations when I travel, which greatly intrigues me and sets my imagination alight.
+It comes from other people’s lives, movies, world events, etc. Inspiration is all around us all the time.
+It’s just a question of recognising a great idea when it lands in your mind.

 What are you currently working on?